Source code navigation

 Go to declaration and its type

-Place a caret at a symbol in question and press Ctrl+B.
+Place the caret at the desired symbol and press Ctrl+B.

 For a type declaration, press Ctrl+Shift+B.

 Alternatively, keeping Ctrl+Shift pressed, hover your mouse pointer over the symbol.
 When the symbol turns into a hyperlink, its type declaration will be displayed in the tooltip.
 Click the hyperlink without releasing the keys to open the type declaration of the symbol in the editor.

 $awill move the caret to the variable's type,

 $a->f()will move the caret to the declaration of the class returned by this method,

 $a->f()will move the caret to this method's declaration within

 You can keep track of class implementations and overriding methods either using the gutter icons in the editor or pressing the appropriate shortcuts.